SkoolNotes/Taproot/2020HIST201/KBe20hist201Unit1Essay.md

 - government workers were on a fixed wage
 	- when in inflation happened, they were not paid enough
 	- were more likely to take bribes and "other forms of corruption"
-	- lead to declining military -> embarassing treaties -> Treaty of Küchük Kay-narja (1774) -> Russia meddling with ottoman politics
+	- lead to declining military -> embarrassing treaties -> Treaty of Küchük Kay-narja (1774) -> Russia meddling with ottoman politics
 	- "technological advantage lost"

 ## Kennedy Bashing on People